 Meet Poi!
 She is a 6 year old, 60 pound shepherd mix.
-If you are looking for a high-energy jogging buddy, then Poi is your dog!
-She loves to run—every day!
+If you are looking for a jogging buddy, then Poi is your dog!
+She loves to run and play!
 She also enjoys playing with other dogs at doggie daycare.
 Poi is house-trained and knows several obedience commands like sit, down and shake.
 She has been spayed and microchipped and her vaccinations are current.
 Right now, at least, she would probably do best in a home with no small children.
-Poi will be entering off leash obedience training in November, so her training would be passed along to her new owner.
+Poi is currently going through off leash obedience training -- so her training will be passed along to her new owner.
 If you are a dog owner who is experienced in working with strong, active breeds like Poi, and would like to include her in your family, please complete an adoption application at www.hawaiidogfoundation.org and ask to meet her.

 For an adoption to be successful, HDF believes it’s important that the dog be a good fit for the family and that the family be a good fit for the dog.

 STEP 1 in the adoption process is the HDF Adoption Application.
 We ask that you complete the online adoption application to help us identify dogs that would be a good fit for your lifestyle and dog ownership experience.